Gaussian Error Models#

 design_weighting_scheme: str#

-__init__(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', size=None, mean=0.0, variance=1.0, design=True, sparse=True, random_seed=None, design_weighting_scheme='covariance')#
+__init__(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', design=True, size=None, mean=0.0, variance=1.0, sparse=True, random_seed=None, design_weighting_scheme='covariance')#

 class PrePostWeightedGaussianErrorModel(configs=None)[source]#